 Get back to the topic, Jon!
 You’re waffling…

 Fine.
 Okay… I will.

-Well it all starts with the spreadsheet of doom and my character builder.
+Well, it all starts with the Spreadsheet of Doom™ and my character builder.
 Let’s start with my main character in Hunters, one Gayle Knightley.

-From there I just needed to detail her abilities (in my world she’s a hybrid.
-Her father is human, but her mother is Fae).
-It was quickly established in my world, that she would be a little special.
+From there, I just needed to detail her abilities.
+(In my world she’s a hybrid.
+Her father is human, but her mother is fae.)
+It was quickly established, that she would be a little special.
 For a hybrid, she’s pretty powerful with the ability to control all four elemental aspects.

-But in that aspect she’s NOT unique.
+But in that regard she’s NOT unique.
 I didn’t want her to be.

-Secondly, she’s one of three sisters and all of them have the same peak power.
+Secondly, she’s one of three sisters and all of them have the same peak powers.
 She’s different because she’s a soldier, so she’s trained.

 So, she’s got the power.

 Well, what I give… I take away!